samcaetano/Perceptrons/README.md

-# Perceptrons
+# Perceptrons and Mixture of Experts
-these files contains my implementation of a MLP and a Mixture of Experts
+These files contains my implementation of a MLP and a Mixture of Experts for my master discipline Computational Intelligence